adamreir/harpsweeper/README.md

-# harpsweeper
+# Harpsweeper
-Repocitory for Harpsweeper, a program for composing and organizing for harps.
+This is the repocitory for Harpsweeper, a program for composing and organizing for harps.